csning1998/iac-kubeadm-deployment/README.md

-# PoC: Deploy HA Kubernetes Cluster using QEMU + KVM with Packer, Terraform, and Ansible
+# PoC: Deploy GitLab Helm on HA Kubeadm Cluster using QEMU + KVM with Packer, Terraform, Vault, and Ansible

 ## Section 0.
 Introduction